| Born |

 |

-September 24, 1834 Kirtland high council decides Joseph
+September 24, 1834 Kirtland high council authorizes Joseph

 to create a Book of Covenants and the proceeds of the book sales will